-After Argyle landed, one morning walking at the water-fide very fad, Mr. Thomas Urquhart, who furfered in the Grafs-market that fame fummer, came thim, and faid, I am forry to fee your Lordship to melancholy!
-He faid, how can I be otherwise?
-I see few coming to our affirtance.
-I am persuaded I will be called Infatuate Argyle; but all that does not trouble me so much as that unhappy wicked vote gave against that good man and minister, Mr. Cargili and now persuaded I'll die a violent death, in the fame spot where he died.
+After Argyle landed, one morning walking at the water fide very fad, Mr. Thomas Urquhart, who fuffered in the Grassmarket that same summer, came to him, and faid.
+I am forry to fee your lordship fo melancholy!
+He said, how can I be otherwise?
+I see few coming to our affiliance; I am perfuaded I will be call d Infatuate Argyle; but all that does not trouble me fo much as that unhappy wicked vote I gave against that good man and minister, Mr. Cargill, and now perfuaded I'll die a violent death, in the fame spot where he died.

-However, Argyle got together above 1500 men, and expected a great many more would have joined him, in order to oppose the King and Council in their bloody cruelties carried on in these days, but he was disappointed, and after several unsuccessful attempts. without ever coming to any total action, and his officers differing among themselves, the most of his men deferted, and finding it impracticable to do any thing to purpose, he dismissed the whole, and put himself in difguife, but was foon taken by a-few militia at the water of Inchinnan.
-He was carried to Edinburgh with a strong guard, and by order of the Council carried up the street with his hands tied behind his back, and bare headed; the hangman going before him, and lodged in the castle !
-And in order to make quick work, the fentence that was passed against him 1681, three years before, for his explication of the test, was put in execution without bringing him to any further trial.
-While in the castle he had these remarkable expressions in conversation with a dear friend.
-"My gross compliances are now sad and grievous to me : for these the Lord would not honour me to be instrumental in his work, but I defire to die in the faith of a deliverance to his church and people; and tho' I will not take upon me to be a prophet, yet having ftrong impressions thereof upon my spirit, I doubt not but her deliverance will come very fuddenly, and I hope it shall be well.
-It is true, my family is low; and I have nothing to leave them; but f they feek God they will be wonderfully feen to and provided for; and if they do not, I care not what come of them.
-I fear fome have eyed me too much as an instrument.
-Lean not to the arm of desh."
-The day of his execution (30th June 1685,) this Lordship dined with grave and becoming chearfulness; and being used to sleep a little after meat, he retired to the closet, and laid kimfelf down on a bed, and for about a quarter of an hour flept as sweetly and pleasant as ever.
+However, Argyle got together above 1500 men, and expected a great many more would have joined him, in order to oppose the King and Council in their bloody cruelties earried on in these days, but he was disappointed, and after several unsuccessful attempts without ever coming to any total action, and his officers differing among themselves, the most of his men deferted, and finding it impracticable to do any thing to purpose, he difinissed the whole, and put himself in disguise, but was soon taken by a few militia at the water of Inchinnan.
+He was carried to Edinburgh with a strong guard, and by order of the Council earried up the street with his hands tied behind his back, and bare headed, the hangman going before him, and lodged in the castle: And in order to make quiek work, the fentence that was passed against him 1681, three years before, for his explication of the test, was put in execution without bringing him to any further trial.
+While in the castle he had these remakable expressions in conversation with a dear friend.
+"My gross compliances are now sad and grievous to me: for these the Lord would not lemour me to be instrumental in his work, but I desire to die in the faith of a deliverance to his church and people; and tho' I will not take upon me to be a prophet, yet having strong impressions thereof upon my spirit, I doubt not but her deliverance will come very fuddenly, and I hope it shall be well.
+It is true, my family is low, and I have nothing to leave them; but if they feek God they will be wonderfully feen to and provided for; and if they do not, I care not what come of them.
+I fear some have eyed me too much as an instrument.
+Lean not to the arm of flesh."
+The day of his execution (30th June 1685.) his Lordship dined with grave and becoming chearfulness; and being used to sleep a little after meat, he retired to the closet, and laid himself down oh a bed, and for about a quarter of an hour flept as fweetly and pleafant as ever.
 Meanwhile an officer of state came in and inquired for him.
-His friends told him, that his Lordship as usual was taking a map after dinner, and desired that he might not be disturbed.
-When he saw the Earl in that posture, he was so impressed, that he hasted from the castle to a relation's in the Castlehill, and throwing himself on a bed, discovered great distress of mind; and, when asked the cause of all his trouble, said, I have been in at Argyle, and saw him sleep as pleasantly as ever a man did, and he is now within an hour of eternity; but as for me, &c.
+His friends told him, that his Lordship as usual was taking a nap after dinner, and desired that he might not be disturbed.
+When he saw the Earl in that posture, he was so impressed, that he hasted from the castle to a relation's in the Castlehill, and throwing himself on a bed, discovered great distress of mind; and, when asked the cause of all his trouble, said, I have been in at Argyle, and saw him sleep as pleasantly as ever a man did, and he is now within a hour of eternity; but as for me, &c.